Mark Leckey: Drunken Bakers (2006)

 In this video Leckey appropriates the Drunken Bakers comic strip from Viz, written by Barney Farmer and illustrated by Lee Healey.
-Leckey filmed the comic strip, added close-ups and jump-cuts reworked into a stop-motion like video.
+Leckey filmed the comic strip, added close-ups and jump-cuts reworked into a stop-motion-like video.
 Leckey has removed all the speech bubbles and replaced them with a dialogue read verbatim from the comic by himself and Steven Claydon, a member of his band JackTooJack.
 He also added aural effects with burping, vomiting, slurping, among others and fades to black between episodes.

-The piece is projected on a white wall in a completely white room, a clock projected in the outside of the room moves between from three to four, before returning to three and repeating the cycle.
+The piece is projected on a white wall in a completely white room, a clock projected in the outside of the room moves from three to four, before returning to three and repeating the cycle.
 The comic and video itself lack colour, so the only two colours in the room are black and white.
 As with some of his previous work, it deals "with hedonistic time-wasting as a means of (temporary) escape from the strictures of capitalism and adult responsibility."
 Roberta Smith noted "Mr. Leckey conveys an oppressive sense of the drinker's irresistible drive for oblivion, excavating the painful realities that often spur comedy."
 In this act of appropriation, Leckey did not get official permission to use the material from Viz, "which, in a rare instance of corporate enlightenment, granted him permission retroactively."